 Indicator Description, units, and methodology for determining and monitoring the indicator Grassland butterfly index Description: This indicator is composed of species considered to be characteristic of European grasslands and which occur in a large part of Europe, covered by the majority of the Butterfly Monitoring Schemes.
 It is based on the geometric mean of species trends.
 Unit: Index.
-Methodology: as developed and used by Butterfly Conservation Europe, Van Swaay, C.A.M, Assessing Butterflies in Europe - Butterfly Indicators 1990-2018, Technical report, Butterfly Conservation Europe, 2020.
+Methodology: as developed and used by Butterfly Conservation Europe, Van Swaay, C.A.M, Assessing Butterflies in Europe - Butterfly Indicators 1990-2018 , Technical report, Butterfly Conservation Europe, 2020.
 Stock of organic carbon in cropland mineral soils Description : This indicator describes the stock of organic carbon in cropland mineral soils at a depth of 0 to 30 cm.
 Unit: tonnes of organic carbon/ha.
 Methodology: as set out in Annex V of Regulation 2018/1999 in accordance to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories, and as supported by the Land Use and Coverage Area frame Survey (LUCAS) Soil, Jones A. et al., LUCAS Soil 2022 , JRC technical report, Publications Office of the European Union, 2021.
-Share of agricultural land with high-diversity landscape features Description: High-diversity landscape features, such as buffer strips, hedgerows, individual or groups of trees, tree rows, field margins, patches, ditches, streams, small wetlands, terraces, cairns, stonewalls, small ponds and cultural features, are elements of permanent natural or semi-natural vegetation present in an agricultural context which provide ecosystem services and support for biodiversity.
-In order to do so, landscape features need to be subject to as little negative external disturbances as possible to provide safe habitats for various taxa, and therefore need to comply with the following conditions: a) they cannot be under productive agricultural use (including grazing or fodder production), unless such use is necessary for the preservation of biodiversity, and b) they should not receive fertilizer or pesticide treatment, except for low input treatment with solid manure.
-Land lying fallow, including temporarily, can be considered as high diversity landscape features if it complies with criteria (a) and (b) above.
-Productive trees part of sustainable arable land agroforestry systems or trees in extensive old orchards on permanent grassland and productive elements in non-productive hedges can also be considered as high diversity landscape features, if they comply with criterion (b) above, and if harvests take place only at moments where it would not compromise high biodiversity levels.
+Share of agricultural land with high-diversity landscape features Description: High-diversity landscape features are elements of permanent natural or semi-natural vegetation present in an agricultural context which provide ecosystem services and support for biodiversity.
+In order to do so, landscape features need to be subject to as little negative external disturbances as possible to provide safe habitats for various taxa, and therefore need to comply with the following conditions: a) they cannot be under productive agricultural use (including grazing or fodder production), unless such use is necessary for the preservation of biodiversity and is in compliance with rules as set under the CAP strategic plans, and b) they should not receive fertilizer or pesticide treatment.

+Land lying fallow can be considered as high diversity landscape features if it complies with criteria (a) and (b) above.
+Productive trees part of arable land agroforestry systems and productive elements in non-productive hedges can also be considered as high diversity landscape features, if they comply with criterion (b) above, and if harvests take place only at moments where it would not compromise high biodiversity levels.

 Unit: Percent (share of Utilised Agricultural Area).

-Methodology: as developed under indicator I.21, Annex I of Regulation 2021/2115, as based on latest updated version of LUCAS for landscape elements, Ballin M. et al., Redesign sample for Land Use/Cover Area frame Survey (LUCAS) , Eurostat 2018, and for land laying fallow, Farm Structure, Reference Metadata in Single Integrated Metadata Structure , online publication, Eurostat and, where applicable, for high diversity landscape features not covered by the methodology above, methodology developed by Member States in accordance with Article 11(4a) .
-The LUCAS methodology is updated on a regular basis to enhance the reliability of the data used in the European Union and at national level by Member States when implementing their national nature restoration plans.
+Methodology: as developed under indicator I.21, Annex I of Regulation 2021/2115, as based on LUCAS for landscape elements, Ballin M. et al., Redesign sample for Land Use/Cover Area frame Survey (LUCAS), Eurostat 2018, and for land laying fallow, Farm Structure, Reference Metadata in Single Integrated Metadata Structure, online publication, Eurostat, and, where applicable, for elements under productive agricultural use [necessary for the preservation of biodiversity and in compliance with rules as set under the CAP strategic plans], as developed by Member States in accordance with Article 11(4a).